yasoon13/Quotations/README.md

 # David Ogilvy
+The consumer is not a moron.
+She is your wife.
+Don't insult her.
+# David Ogilvy
 First class business in a first class way.
 # David Ogilvy
 Rely on the truth and make the truth interesting.